zhouqiansolab/KSNP/README.md

   ## VCF file contains the heterozygous variants to phase.
 It should be properly filtered before phasing.
   ## The output file keeps all varinats in input VCF file but with phased information.
 Without specifying it, the results will be print to stdout.
   ## Sample usage: ksnp -b aln.bam -r ref.fa -v variants.vcf -o phased.vcf
+  ## -c allows users to specify individual chromosomes for phasing, enabling chromosome-level parallel processing without the need for splitting input files.
 ```
 ## For testing
 ```